Updated: Apr 13

-Similar to Overthrow, you do not need outside components to this game mode, only ones from the original Catan set.
-Players in Polarised hold even more power than the notorious tyrant in Overthrow, as they are now in charge of a whole empire right at the beginning.
+First of all, the good news for you is that this game mode does not require outside components, only ones from the original Catan set.
+Players in Polarised hold even more power than the notorious tyrant in Overthrow (our 1v2 mode), as they are now in charge of a whole empire right at the beginning.
 Each player starts the game with 05 VPs; the one who reaches 14 VPs first will be declared the winner.
 That sounds very straightforward for both players, however, the most effective tactic available for each of them is completely different.
 The key factor is the 05 starting VPs consist of either "01 settlement + 02 cities" or "01 city + 03 settlement" depending on whether you are going first or second.
 Check out the picking turn order below:

 Player 1 -> Player 2 -> Player 2 -> Player 1 -> Player 2 -> Player 2 -> Player 1